 This page only refers to attractions and coastlines that offer more than simply a beach.
-If you’d like to find the pefect beach, see Beaches of the Turks and Caicos.
+If you’d like to find the perfect beach, see

 Natural attractions in the Turks and Caicos can generally be split into one of two groups; coastlines and wetlands, and Karst Process-formed

-The Turks and Caicos is made up of very small low lying islands.
+The Turks and Caicos is made up of very small low-lying islands.
 Due to the low elevations, tidal wetlands and flats are common to the country and are extensive on North Caicos and Middle Caicos.
 These wetlands and shallows are havens for wildlife, offering shelter for birds and juvenile turtles, conch and sharks.

 Although not common, another beautiful type of coastline found in the country is high limestone cliffs.
 Examples include the impressive

 The Turks and Caicos Islands primarily have a limestone foundation.
 When ocean levels were lower, this comparatively soft stone would be dissolved in places where acidic rain water would collect as it drained to the water table.
 Resulting features are sinkholes, blue holes (underwater sinkholes), and submerged and non-submerged cave systems.
 Such features can be found at all elevations in the islands.
 This system of dissolution is referred to as the Karst Process.